tundish/blathnaid/blathnaid/dlg/tale.rst

 Shoes
 -----

+[NARRATOR]_

     I should tell you a little more about the Blacksmith, but I don't want to hold up the rest of the story.
     I'll just say that he was a very wise man.
 He spoke easily with people, and he listened carefully to animals.
     He wasn't only a skilled Blacksmith, but also a clever Armourer, and a reliable Farrier.

     He hated to see people sick, or animals hurt.
 And so without a word he began to check on Morten; his eyes, his teeth, his belly.
 And then to his hooves, whereupon he groaned quietly on seeing the state of each of them.

 The Forge
 ---------